Christopher Hulme

 Abstract:

-A novel application of the TMSN3 modified Ugi 4-component reaction is disclosed for the solution phase synthesis of fused tetrazole-ketopiperazine libraries.
-The reaction of an aldehyde, primary amine, methyl isocyanoacetate and trimethylsilylazide in methanol at reflux affords bicyclic tetrazole-ketopiperazines in good yield.
-This efficient one step protocol, producing products with three potential diversity points, may be used to generate arrays of biologically relevant small molecules for general and targeted screening.
-(C) 2000 Elsevier Science Ltd.
+A novel application of the TMSN3 modified Ugi 4-component reaction is disclosed for the solution phase synthesis of fused azepine-tetrazole libraries.
+The reaction of a N-Boc-α-amino aldehyde, secondary amine, methyl isocyanoacetate and trimethylsilylazide in methanol, followed by acid treatment, proton scavenging and reflux affords bicyclic azepine-tetrazoles.
+This efficient protocol, producing products with three diversity points, can be used to generate arrays of biologically relevant small molecules for general and targeted screening. © 2002 Elsevier Science Ltd. All rights reserved.